-Prompts you for information for support and creates the report with information automatically gathered from the network.
-You can add screenshots and log files to the report.
-The maximum report size is 20 MBs.
-You can save the report to a memory card and email it to support.
+Analyzes your network and prompts you for information required for support and creates the report with information automatically gathered from the network.
+You can add screenshots and log files that will be attached to the report.
+There is a 20MB limit for the report attachments.
+You can save the report to a memory card and email it to support or upload it directly if you have an internet connection.
+If you call technical support first, you can enter an Incident number to assist with tracking.